lmgorman/CoTS-RNAseq/scripts/RNAseq_analysis.md

 #How many rows do we have before and after filtering?
 nrow(gcount) #Before
+[1] 25287
 nrow(gcount_filt) #After
+[1] 22719
 ```

-Before filtering, we had approximately X genes.
-After filtering for pOverA, we have approximately X genes.
+Before filtering, we had approximately 25287 genes.
+After filtering for pOverA, we have approximately 22719 genes.
 This indicates that there were X genes present in X% of samples at <10 counts per gene.
 X/X = 0.X, so I selected X% filter because I want to keep genes that are uniquely expressed in one treatment group (n=X out of X).

 Prepare sample names.
 Keep R and any numbers following R in the colnames of gcount_filt.